 az login --identity.

-We also provide APIs that are specific to performing Azure delegated resource management tasks.
+We also provide APIs that are specific to performing Azure Lighthouse tasks.
 For more info, see the Reference section.

 Enhanced services and scenarios

-- Connect Windows Server or Linux machines outside Azure to delegated subscriptions and/or resource groups in Azure
+- Manage Windows Server or Linux machines outside Azure that are connected to delegated subscriptions and/or resource groups in Azure

 - Manage connected machines using Azure constructs, such as Azure Policy and tagging

-- Use automation accounts to access and work with delegated customer resources
+- Use Automation accounts to access and work with delegated resources

 - Use the Backup Explorer to help view operational information of backup items (including Azure resources not yet configured for backup) and monitoring information (jobs and alerts) for delegated subscriptions.
 The Backup Explorer is currently available only for Azure VM data.